TritonDataCenter/rfd/rfd/0019/README.md

 Speaking of consumers, let's look at the consumer side of version awareness.
-The job code's awareness of available module-versions would require metadata on `sdc-workflow`'s side of things, that's similar to the `imports` information.
+The job code's awareness of available module-versions would require metadata on `sdc-workflow`'s side of things that's similar to the `imports` information.

 The most commonly used modules in workflow jobs are as follows: